 Although sexual activity in itself is no longer an offence over the age of 16, young people under the age of 18 are still offered the protection of Child Protection Procedures under the Children Act 1989.
-Consideration still needs to be given to issues of sexual exploitation through prostitution, and abuse of power.
-Although they may be over 16, young people under the age of 18 are not deemed able to give consent if the sexual activity is with an adult in a position of trust/authority, or a family member as defined by the Sexual Offences Act 2003.
+Consideration still needs to be given to issues of sexual exploitation through prostitution, and abuse of under the age of 18 are not deemed able to give consent if the sexual activity is with an adult in a position of trust/authority, or a family member as defined by the Sexual Offences Act 2003.